kapin-k/dna-demo-app/README.md

-        Line No: 37 Change Stroke Thickness for the output and sample traces Line No: 38 Change Stroke Color for the 5 results displayed Line No: 39 Change Font Face of text content(name, time and confidence) for results from output Line No: 40 Change Color of text content(name, time and confidence) for results from output
+        Line No: 37 Change Stroke Thickness for the output and sample traces Line No: 38 Change Stroke Color for the 5 results displayed Line No: 39 Change Font Face of text content(name, time and confidence) for results from output ([List of available font families](https://github.com/react-native-training/react-native-fonts/blob/master/README.md))
+        Line No: 40 Change Color of text content(name, time and confidence) for results from output

         For User Inputs/Samples from Drawing Board and Preset Screen: